 The feasibility of the business will be judged by the business plan.
 People starting a small business may spend hours preparing their business plan, but not give much thought to the cover letter.
 This is a mistake.
 The cover letter is an integral part of the plan.

-If the applicant doesn’t know the name of the person who will read the business plan, they should call the bank, lending institution or investor to get the name.
-Even if the applicant knows the lender, they should still submit a formal business plan with cover letter.
+If the applicant doesn’t know the name of the person who will read the business plan, they should call the investor to get the name.
+Even if the applicant knows the investor, they should still submit a formal business plan with cover letter.
 If they do not know the lender, they should remember that the lender will judge them by the content and tone of the letter.